Labour Confirms 2030 Petrol and Diesel Car Ban with Updated ZEV Mandate

 Looking Ahead to the Future

-As we move towards 2030, there’s a lot to be excited about.
-The electric vehicle market is booming, and with government support, we’re confident that the UK can achieve its Net Zero goals.
-At The Electric Car Scheme, we’re here to help businesses navigate this transition, offering solutions that make going electric easier than ever.
+As we move towards 2030, there's a lot to be excited about.
+The electric vehicle market is booming, with the UK established as Europe's largest EV market.
+With clear government direction and support, we're confident that the UK can achieve its Net Zero goals while creating economic opportunities.

-If you want to learn more about The Electric Car Scheme and how it could work for your company, visit our website or book a call!
+If you want to learn more about The Electric Car Scheme and how it could work for your company, browse our available cars or book a call!

 Last updated: 04/09/2024